Estella Anderson, M.Ed.

 Hidden talent: Having all of her colleagues’ Google calendars displayed at once – and being able to make sense of them.

-Job scope: Ali works on the website, e-newsletter, and marketing materials, helps with media requests, and coordinates the Speakers Bureau.
+Job scope: Ali works on the website, e-newsletter, marketing materials, and helps with media requests.

 Favorite organism and why: Anemone (and clownfish).
 Apart from looking like fantastic creatures from a Dr. Seuss book, the anemone and clownfish beautifully illustrate mutualism.